Appendix Surgery (Appendectomy) Long Island, New York

 Causes of Appendicitis

-Most patients suffering from appendicitis are older than 10 and younger than 30 years of age.
+Most patients experiencing appendicitis are older than 10 and younger than 30 years of age.
 The most common known cause of appendicitis is partial or complete blockage due to contents of the colon becoming trapped in the small opening to the appendix.
 This blockage can be due to fecal matter, intestinal worms, trauma, tumors and more.
 The obstruction creates an environment for bacteria to multiply within the organ, ultimately causing the appendix to become inflamed or burst.

 Whether the cause of one’s appendicitis is known or not, no matter the origins, it is important to treat the condition as soon as possible.